Category Archives: Crime

 Story Harvested From Saint John Police Dept

-The Saint John Police have arrested a 44-year-old man following a commercial break and enter.
+The Saint John Police have arrested 3 youths in connection with a commercial break and enter on Crown Street.

 It is reported that: